lean-dojo/LeanDojo/docs/source/user-guide.rst

 ******************

 * For general questions and discussions, please use `GitHub Discussions <https://github.com/lean-dojo/LeanDojo/discussions>`_.
 * To report a potential bug, please open an issue.
+In the issue, please include your OS information, the exact steps to reproduce the error, and complete logs in debug mode (setting the environment variable :code:`VERBOSE` to 1).
+The more details you provide, the better we will be able to help you.